hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/python.md

 ## Create Python GraphQL Server

-We can make a custom GraphQL in Python using [Strawberry](https://strawberry.rocks/) and connect it to Hasura using a [remote schema](https://hasura.io/docs/latest/graphql/core/remote-schemas/index/).
+We can make a custom GraphQL server in Python using [Strawberry](https://strawberry.rocks/) and connect it to Hasura using a [remote schema](https://hasura.io/docs/latest/graphql/core/remote-schemas/index/).

 1. Run the [Strawberry FastAPI quickstart](https://strawberry.rocks/docs/integrations/fastapi)